Linus Yale Jr.: Family

-Linus was married to Catherine Brooks, who was born into a prominent New England family, and was credited for her active work in the abolitionist cause in Philadelphia, where she worked as a teacher at the school of abolitionist architect Theodore Dwight Weld.
+Yale was married to Catherine Brooks, who was born into a prominent New England family, and was credited for her active work in the abolitionist cause in Philadelphia, where she worked as a teacher at the school of abolitionist architect Theodore Dwight Weld.
 She was the daughter of John Brooks, a doctor and member of the Legislature.
 His grandson was the Governor of Wyoming Bryant Butler Brooks, and his cousin was the Bishop of Massachusetts Phillips Brooks.
 Catherine's favorite teacher was the famous Ralph Waldo Emerson, who was from Massachusetts as well.
 Her half-sister, Jean Brooks Greenleaf, was also married to Congressman Halbert S. Greenleaf, and was elected President of the New York State Women's Suffrage Association.
 Together, they had three children.